Real Estate

 2. Aesthetic Objectives (AO)

-Corrective actions are recommended if water test results exceed the AO but may not be necessary.
+If the water test results exceed the AO, we recommend corrective actions, but they may not be necessary.

-3. What is the Safe, Acceptable Lead Levels in Water in British Columbia?
+3. What are the Safe, Acceptable Lead Levels in Drinking Water in British Columbia?

 Aesthetic Objectives (AO) are not based on health effects.
 Still, water test results that exceed these levels may indicate that the drinking water could have objectionable taste, odor, appearance, or other factors, including microbiological concerns such as viruses, bacteria, and protozoa.